cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ### <a id='trace'></a>Tracing Cloud Controller REST API Calls ###

-If a command fails or produces unexpected results, you can re-run it with `CF_TRACE` enabled to view requests and responses between `cf` and the Cloud Controller REST API.
+If a command fails or produces unexpected results, re-run it with `CF_TRACE` enabled to view requests and responses between `cf` and the Cloud Controller REST API.

 For example: